pywbem/pywbem/docs/listener.rst

 WBEM listener API
 =================

-This is an initial stab at an API for a WBEM listener.
+WIP: This is an initial stab and needs review.

-At this point, it is likely incomplete and should be considered just an initial stab with the intention to discuss its definition.

 .. automodule:: pywbem.listener